RoadieHQ/marketing-site/content/docs/tech-insights/track-datadog-slos/index.md

 Before you begin, make sure you have the following:

 - A Datadog account: Sign up for a Datadog account if you don't have one already.
-- Access to your system's components: Ensure you have the necessary permissions to access the components you want to track.
+- Access to your system components in Datadog: Ensure you have the necessary permissions to access the components you want to track SLOs from.
-- Defined SLOs in at least one of the components.
+- Defined SLOs in at least one of the components in Datadog.
+- Annotations configured in your `catalog-info.yaml` file in your repository.
+These are the annotations used in our Datadog built-in Data Source to track SLOs and Monitors:
+  - `datadoghq.com/slo_tag`: The Datadog SLO tag to use for this component.
+This is the tag that will be used to filter the components that have SLOs defined.
+  - `datadoghq.com/monitor_tags`: The Datadog SLO target to use for this component.
+This are the monitor tags that will be used to filter the components that have Monitors defined in Datadog.

+### **What you'll learn**

 With Roadie's Tech Insights feature, there's an easier way.
 In this tutorial, we’re going to: